inkyblackness/ss-specs/archives/index.md

   * ```L51``` [Loop Configuration](loopConfiguration.md)
   * ```L52``` Unknown int16.
 (Only present in ```CD-Release```)
   * ```L53``` Unknown.
 0x40 byte length, all zeroes.
 (Only present in ```CD-Release```)

+### Levels of Citadel
+This is the level list of the base game:

+* Level 00: Reactor level
+* Level 01-09: Levels 1-9
+* Level 10: SHODAN cyberspace
+* Level 11: Delta grove
+* Level 12: Alpha grove
+* Level 13: Beta grove
+* Level 14: Cyberspace for levels 1 and 2
+* Level 15: Cyberspace